Thoughts On The Future of Autonomous Vehicles

 CyberVAN concept pictured above with Tesla Optimus Robots that can sit in

-rear seat (not shown), or even stow away in cargo roof rack cargo storage system.
+rear seats, or even stow away in cargo roof rack cargo storage system (not shown).

-The image below Showa my CyberVAN concept which has RGB LED panels built in to the front and rear panels of the vehicles (not shown) as well as on the side doors in the middle as illustrated below.
-This contextually sensitive screen could display all kinds of things, including charge state as a percentage at a supercharger, as wall as all kinds of other information, including a "HAZZARD" message, when the vehicle has it's hazard lights blinking.
+The image below Shows my CyberVAN concept which has RGB LED panels built in to the front and rear panels of the vehicles (not shown) as well as on the side doors in the middle as illustrated below.
+These contextually sensitive screens could display all kinds of things, including charge state as a percentage at a supercharger, as well as all kinds of other information, including a "HAZZARD" message, when the vehicle has it's hazard lights blinking.
 This would be potentially invaluable for Tesla CyberVAN vehicles that have opted into the Robotaxi network, which would make them infinitely easier to spot when customers are looking for them in a parking lot, or in line at an airport.
-This screen could be programmed to display just about anything.
+These screens could be programmed to display just about anything.

 CyberVAN concept has invisibly integrated RGB LED screens built into front, rear and